neomjs/neo/buildScripts/README.md

 This entry point is running the build-all program without passing options, so we can select them using the inquirer interface.

-Let us take a look at the different steps:
+Let us take a look at the different inquirer steps:
 1. Pick the -l option:
 ```
 tobiasuhlig@iMac-Pro neo % npm run build-all-questions